-At Copper, we strive to make your personal data -- about your leads, customers and the deals -- more relevant, more useful and, ultimately, more profitable to your business.
-We are also committed to keeping your data private and secure.
-Moreover, where we use data about you and your usage of the Copper applicable for our business purposes, we strive to do so with full transparency.
-This page is designed to answer questions we commonly receive from customers about how we protect, store and process your data.
-If you have questions that aren’t answered here, please contact firstname.lastname@example.org and we will do our best to answer your questions.
+At Copper, we are committed to keeping your data private and secure.
+This page is designed to answer questions we commonly receive from customers about how we protect, store, and process your data.
+If you have questions that aren’t answered here, please submit a ticket.

 Frequently Asked Questions - Click a question to see the answer.

 What is Copper's approach to information security risk management?

 - At Copper, we have a security program that includes the creation, maintenance, audit, and enforcement of security policies and procedures and designates responsibility and authority over security to dedicated personnel.

 What features does Copper have to increase application and user security?